 If you need help developing your company goals in the first place, we’ve created a simple guide which you can access below:

-Step 2 – Break Each Company Goal Into Departmental Goals Or Initiatives
+Step 2 – Break Each Company Goal Into Departmental (Functional) Goals Or Initiatives

-The next step is determine what needs to happen in order achieve this top level goal.
+The next step is to determine what needs to happen in order to achieve this top-level goal.

-The sales department needs to now determine its goals which are going to drive achievement of the company goal of $12M in revenue.
+The sales department needs to now determine how it will achieve the company goal of $12M in revenue.
+What is the plan?

-My suggestion is to meet as a team and brainstorm a number of milestones (I call them initiatives), which if achieved, would help guarantee achievement of the company goal.
-Meeting as a team ensures buy-in and give you the best chance of winning.
+My suggestion is to meet as a team and brainstorm a number of milestones (I call them initiatives), which if achieved, would help guarantee the achievement of the company goal.
+Meeting as a team ensures buy-in and gives you the best chance of winning.

-To test the alignment with the company goal, ask the question, “how specifically does this help us achieve our goal”?
+To test the alignment with the company goal, ask the question, “how does this plan help us achieve our goal”?

-Once you’ve developed a list of initiatives, prioritize them in terms of impact on the company goal.
+Once you’ve developed a list of initiatives (milestones), prioritize them in terms of impact on the company goal.

-Step 3 – Break Each Departmental Goal / Initiatives Into Individual Goals / Initiatives
+Step 3 – Break Each Departmental Goal / Initiative Into Individual Goals / Initiatives

 Let’s pick the goal – “Increase pipeline to $9M by 03/31/18”